What Absenteeism Is & How to Manage It

 Effective Employee Attendance Policies to Reduce Absences

-An attendance policy is a must – even if you only employ a couple of people.
+An employee attendance policy is a must – even if you only employ a few people.
 Here are some of the benefits of a formal attendance policy:

 - It helps control costs

 - Written policies reduce confusion about your expectations as an employer

 - It puts employees on notice from the first day of employment

 - An attendance policy can help create a sense of fairness